midas/action-hero/README.md

 # ActionHero

-Move actions from methods in Rails controllers to action classes.
+Move actions from methods in Rails controllers and Grape endoints to action classes.

 ## Motiviation